Spreadsheets & alchemy are two terms that you’ve probably never seen paired together.

 I have a 16 year-old daughter named Sage.
 She’s seriously awesome.
 The two of us live about four blocks from the shores of Lake Michigan in a liberal and peaceful community north of Chicago.

 I am an economist by education, although I never did finish my master’s thesis.
-I guess that I just didn’t want it enough.
-And you know what?
-My only regret – student loans aside – is that I let my thesis advisor down.
-After all, she believed in me and invested in my success.
-But, I knew 100% without a doubt that I neither wanted to spend my life writing programs in statistical software packages that analyzed big data for Corporate America, nor did I want to be massively underpaid working in academia as an adjunct professor.
-Can you blame me?
-So, I just let the years pass by until I was no longer eligible to defend my thesis.
-Ironically enough I’m once again a graduate student, but this time I’m studying something the resonates better.
+Life got in the way – a 200-mile daily commute, divorce, cross-country move, child custody lawsuit – I guess that I just didn’t want it enough.
+Ironically enough I’m once again a graduate student, but this time I’m studying something that better resonates with me.
 Assuming that I don’t face any major derailments, I’ll complete my MPA (Master of Public Administration) with a concentration in nonprofit management in 2020.

 In the years that followed, I discovered yoga, worked my way up the ladder at a local natural grocery store, became the acting president of an economic justice advocacy non-profit, and returned to college.
 I discovered that despite decades of believing otherwise, I loved many things about math and economics, which I ended up studying, and which I received awards for both “being outstanding” and graduating at the top of my class with highest honors.
 Having dropped out of college four times over the years, I was determined to no longer be a statistic.
 Then, grad school happened, as did an opportunity within the US Intelligence Community…and then a divorce.